panjilp-lab/yusticia-course-place/README.md

 # yusticia-course-place
-this is first project built with Python and Flask Framework and lanunched at 2019
+this is the first project built with Python and Flask Framework and lanunched at 2019